-The ANCD provides independent, strategic advice to government on priorities for policy development, emerging licit and illicit drug use issues and measures by which these can be addressed.
-An important component of the ANCD’s work is to also ensure that policies, strategies and directions in the drug and alcohol field are consistent with the National Drug Strategy.
+The ANCD was established as part of the Federal government’s response to reduce the harm caused by drugs in our community.
+An important component of the ANCD’s work is to ensure that policies, strategies and directions in the drug and alcohol field are consistent with the National Drug Strategic Framework.

 The National Drug Strategic Framework recognises the importance of building partnerships.
 It clearly states that the framework’s effectiveness depends on cooperation between a very broad range of sectors.
 It is with this in mind that the Prime Minister established the Australian National Council on Drugs.
 The Council occupies a unique position by virtue of its role in enhancing the partnership between government and the community.
 It has pivotal advisory, advocacy and representative functions, with a significant role to provide government Ministers with independent, expert advice on matters related to licit and illicit drugs.